D3r1kBoonstra/Stabilized_SDR/README.md

 *Authors:* Derik T. Boonstra, Rakheon Kim, and Dean M. Young

-SDR Shrinkage (SDRS), is a multiclass distribution-free Sufficient Dimension Reduction (SDR) method that employs user-specified precision-matrix shrinkage estimators to stabilize the projection-matrix and supervised classifier.
+Stabilized SDR (SSDR), is a multiclass and distribution-free Sufficient Dimension Reduction (SDR) method that employs user-specified precision-matrix shrinkage estimators to stabilize the projection-matrix and supervised classifier.

 ## Repository Structure